collovlabs/ViewControl/README.md

 ## Inference
-Our pipeline consists of three steps: pose estimation, pose synthesis and image synthesis.

 ### Pose Estimation
 To estimate the pose of a given image, you can use the following command:
 ```bash